Wow. Can we all agree in saying, “What. The. Fuck. Was. THAT?”

 Built something wonderful out of next to nothing.

-My marriage and relationship of 18 years unraveled and burned to the ground.
+My marriage and relationship of 18 years unraveled and burned into the ground.

 Had my heart and trust abused and broken.
-Brutally, repeatedly and at the hand of people I trusted implicitly with it.
+Brutally.
+Repeatedly.

 Lost one of my best friends.